Circle keeps 10% of the custom fee you collect from your end users.

 - The total source wallet debit: transfer amount + custom fee

-- The full fee breakdown: transfer amount, custom fee, CCTP Fast Transfer fee (if applicable)
+- The full fee breakdown: transfer amount, custom fee, CCTP Fast Transfer fee (if applicable), and Forwarding Service fee (if using the Forwarding Service)

 - Return human-readable decimal strings.
 For example,